simloken/FYS3150/Project_2/code/readme.md

-## This is all the code used in project 2.
+## This is all the code used in Project 2.
 It's all written in Python 3.8.
 >functions.py

 functions.py contains all functions used in all in the project